chimera-suite/OntopSpark-evaluation/readme.md

 ### Considerations

-The dataset for testing was taken from the official Sansa-stack repo(https://github.com/SANSA-Stack/SANSA-Stack/tree/develop/sansa-query/sansa-query-spark/src/test/resources/datalake) and it is composed of 5 CSV files and 9 testing queries (Q1 to Q10, Q9 is not present).
-Additional SPARQL queries have been added to highlight the differences between OntopSpark and Squerall.
+The dataset for testing was taken from the official Sansa-stack repo(https://github.com/SANSA-Stack/SANSA-Stack/tree/develop/sansa-query/sansa-query-spark/src/test/resources/datalake) and it is composed of 5 CSV files inspired by the [BSBM benchmark](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/).
+We used the nine original testing queries of SANSA (Q1 to Q10, Q9 not available) plus two additional SPARQL queries to highlight the differences between OntopSpark and Squerall.

-Since Squerall runs on a Zeppelin notebook, to make the comparison as similar as possible, we decided to implement a counterpart that on a Jupyter notebook where queries are run using OntopSpark and PySPARQL.
+Since Squerall runs on a Zeppelin notebook, to make the comparison as similar as possible, we decided to implement a counterpart on a Jupyter notebook where queries are run using OntopSpark and PySPARQL.

-The comparison simulates the user experience in performing a SPARQL query on NoSQL data (CSV files) through the OBDA paradigm, obtaining a result automatically translated into a Spark dataframe.
-Consequently, the measured execution times of the experiments include the SPARQL querying phase (OBDA querying) and the results translation in a Spark dataframe for both the  Squerall and OntopSpark notebooks.
+The comparison simulates the user experience of an Analyst, which needs to perform several SPARQL queries on NoSQL data (CSV files) through the OBDA paradigm, and obtain the result of each query automatically translated into a Spark dataframe.
+Consequently, the measured execution times of the experiments include the SPARQL querying phase (OBDA querying) and the translation of the result in a Spark dataframe for both the Squerall and OntopSpark notebooks.

 Since OntopSpark needs an ontology representing the semantic structure of the data, we proceeded to create one by examining the structure of the `.ttl` mapping file used by Squerall.
-Furthermore, we needed to translate the Squerall's mapping file into the Ontop's `.obda` format for running OntopSpark.
-In order to perform the same queries for both systems, it was necessary to slightly adapt the mapping translation to the created ontology, as OntopSpark needs to strictly respect the RDF entailment regime of SPARQL in order to perform the inference on the data.
+Furthermore, we needed to translate the Squerall's mapping file in the Ontop's `.obda` format for running OntopSpark.
+To perform the same queries for both systems, it was necessary to slightly adapt the mapping translation accordingly to the created ontology, as OntopSpark needs to strictly respect the RDF entailment regime of SPARQL in order to perform the inference on the data.

 ### Evaluation

+The query execution times are taken from a simulation using an AWS machine with XXX vCPU and YYY memory.

 |  | Expected output | Squerall time | OntopSpark time | Notes |
 |--|---------------|------------------|-----------------|-------|